USS Memphis (CL-13)

 USS Memphis (CL-13) was an Omaha-class light cruiser, originally classified as a scout cruiser, of the United States Navy.
 She was the fourth Navy ship named for the city of Memphis, Tennessee.

+One of the noted events of the ship was to do VIP transport, including Charles Lindbergh in 1927 to receive the Distinguished Flying Cross from President Calvin Coolidge, and President Franklin D. Roosevelt from the Casablanca conference in 1943, taking him to a flying boat for a transatlantic flight.

 Built in Philadelphia, Pennsylvania

 Memphis was authorized on 1 July 1918, and assigned to William Cramp & Sons, Philadelphia on 24 January 1919.
 She was laid down on 14 October 1920, and launched on 17 April 1924, sponsored by Miss Elizabeth R. Paine, daughter of Mayor Rowlett Paine of Memphis.
 Memphis was commissioned on 4 February 1925, with future Admiral, Captain Henry E. Lackey in command.

 Memphis was 550 ft long at the waterline with an overall length of 555 ft 6 in, her beam was 55 ft 4 in and a mean draft of 13 ft 6 in.
 Her standard displacement was 7050 LT and 9508 LT at full load.
 Her crew, during peace time, consisted of 29 officers and 429 enlisted men.